 Multiplier Method

-The multiplier method involves assigning a number based on the overall severity of the injuries and multiplying the total economic damages by that number (usually ranging from 1.5 to 5).
+The multiplier method involves assigning a number based on the overall severity of the accident injuries and multiplying the total economic damages by that number (usually ranging from 1.5 to 5).
 Relatively minor injuries often receive lower multipliers, while severe or permanent injuries receive higher ones.

 Per Diem Method